queueit/KnownUser.V3.PHP/README.md

     }
     if(!empty($queueittoken) && $result->actionType == "Queue")
     {
-	//Request can continue - we remove queueittoken form querystring parameter to avoid sharing of user specific token header('Location: ' . $currentUrlWithoutQueueitToken);
+	//Request can continue - we remove queueittoken form the query string parameter to avoid sharing of user specific token header('Location: ' . $currentUrlWithoutQueueitToken);
 	die();
     }
 }
 catch(\Exception $e)
 {
-    // There was an error validating the request
+    // There is an error validating the request
     // Use your own logging framework to log the error
-    // This was a configuration error, so we let the user continue }
+    // This is a configuration error, so we allow the user to continue }
 ```
 ## Request body trigger (advanced)

 The connector supports triggering on request body content.
 An example could be a POST call with specific item ID where you want end-users to queue up for.
-For this to work, you will need to contact Queue-it support or enable request body triggers in your integration settings in your GO Queue-it platform account.
+For this to work, you need to contact Queue-it support or enable request body triggers in your integration settings in your GO Queue-it platform account.
 Once enabled you will need to update your integration so request body is available for the connector.
 You need to create a new context provider similar to this one: